State Youth Rugby Organization for Southern California with member clubs and high schools spanning nine counties.

-- Rugby 7s became an Olympic sport in Rio 2016 and will be a top feature at the LA28 Games.
+- Rugby 7s is an Olympic sport since 2016 and will be a top feature at the LA28 Summer Games.

 - SoCal is home to two Major League Rugby teams — San Diego Legion and Los Angeles Giltinis.